 Early Life & Education

-Born in Santiago, Chile, Paola grew up in a home where music was not just present — it was a way of life.
-From a young age, she showed a natural gift for melody, rhythm, and expression, nurtured by her mother, Maestra Ruth Godoy — one of Chile’s most respected music educators and choir directors, honored at the prestigious Mario Baeza International Choir Festival.
+Born in Santiago, Chile, Paola grew up in a home where music was a way of life.
+From an early age, she displayed a natural gift for melody and expression, nurtured by her mother, Maestra Ruth Godoy, one of Chile’s most respected music educators and choir directors.

 Under her guidance, music became as essential to Paola as breathing.